csev/dj4e/assn/django-girls/django_urls/README.md

 ]
 ```

 As you can see, Django has already put something here for us.
+The file also includes some comments at the top.

 The admin URL, which you visited in the previous chapter, is already here: